Backoff calculations.

 Power of the non-linear component in function of the OIP3 and the backoff

-This can be expressed as dB, and since the output power is normalized as unity, these dB are in fact dBc:
+which can be expressed in dBc since the output power is normalized to unity:

 Values of the linearity factor LF for different technologies